timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 034-ECONOMIC OPPORTUNITY PROGRAM/SUBCHAPTER VIII-NATIVE AMERICAN PROGRAMS.md

     * (B)(i) may be provided from any private or non-Federal source; and

-    * (ii) may include funds (including interest) distributed to a tribe—
+    * (ii) may include funds (including interest) distributed to a Tribe—

       * (I) by the Federal Government pursuant to the satisfaction of a claim made under Federal law;

-      * (II) from funds collected and administered by the Federal Government on behalf of such tribe or its constituent members; or
+      * (II) from funds collected and administered by the Federal Government on behalf of such Tribe or its constituent members; or

-      * (III) by the Federal Government for general tribal administration or tribal development under a formula or subject to a tribal budgeting priority system, such as, but not limited to, funds involved in the settlement of land or other judgment claims, severance or other royalty payments, or payments under the Indian Self-Determination Act (25 U.S.C.
-450f et seq.) or tribal budget priority system.
+      * (III) by the Federal Government for general Tribal administration or Tribal development under a formula or subject to a Tribal budgeting priority system, such as, but not limited to, funds involved in the settlement of land or other judgment claims, severance or other royalty payments, or payments under the Indian Self-Determination Act (25 U.S.C.
+450f et seq.) or Tribal budget priority system.

 * #### (2) Duration
   * The Secretary may make grants made under subsection (a) on a 1-year, 2-year, 3-year, 4-year, or 5-year basis, except that grants made under such subsection for any purpose specified in subsection (b)(7) may be made only on a 3-year, 4-year, or 5-year basis.